vitejs/vite/docs/guide/features.md

 Make sure to declare the `new URL()` constructor directly inside the `new Worker()` declaration, as done in the above example;
 declaring the URL in a separate variable will cause Vite to ignore the constructor, and the Worker may end up not being included in the built bundle.

-Additionaly, all options parameter must be static values, i.e. string literals.
+Additionaly, all options parameters must be static values (i.e. string literals).
 Using variables or constants will trigger a build error.

 The following example won't work: